 Named after and dedicated to the first Chair of the Glastonbury Town Deal Board, the Robert Richards Initiative is a three-strand sustainability project that encompasses education & training, sustainable builds and green infrastructure.

-• A new learning platform has been created in collaboration with the Open University.
-This provides a comprehensive range of courses around sustainability, skills development and wellbeing, most of which are free.
+• A new learning platform was created in collaboration with the Open University offering a range of courses around sustainability, skills development and wellbeing, most of which are free.

-• Some projects will receive a contribution to deliver sustainable build solutions that showcase what can be achieved.
+• Six projects have received a contribution to deliver sustainable build solutions that showcase what can be achieved as part of delivering build projects.

-• Improving green infrastructure is important aspect and 2.5km of paths will be created for use by walkers and cyclists.
-These will link with existing pathways and Town Deal projects.
+• Improving green infrastructure is important aspect and 2.54km of multi-use paths have been created linking with existing pathways and Town Deal projects.

-Overall, the aim of the Robert Richards Initiative is to boost awareness of sustainability issues, raise knowledge and skill levels and support Glastonbury in becoming a carbon neutral town by 2030.
+Overall, the aim of the Robert Richards Initiative is to boost awareness of sustainability issues, improve active travel, enhance skills and support Glastonbury in becoming a carbon neutral town by 2030.

 Project FAQs – Paths